auth0/docs/articles/guides-tutorials/configure/tenants/manage-dashboard-admins.md

 ---
-description: How to add and remove tenant admins in the Auth0 dashboard.
+description: How to add and remove tenant admins on the Auth0 dashboard.
 topics:
   - dashboard
   - admins